andrew/ultimate-awesome/README.md

 - [magento2-handy-snippets](https://github.com/dev-jq/magento2-handy-snippets) - Magento 2 – useful Code Snippets for Front-end Developer.
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.
 - [awesome-system-calls](https://github.com/edigaryev/awesome-system-calls) - A categorized list of system calls used by popular Unix-like operating systems.
+- [awesome-eit](https://github.com/eitcom/awesome-eit) - Awesome EIT (Electrical Impedance Tomography) libraries and applications.
 - [awesome-survey-papers](https://github.com/excitingtimes/awesome-survey-papers) - A collection of Survey Papers in Machine Learning.
+- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
+Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
+Perfect for beginn.
 - [awesome-banking-tech](https://github.com/gtonic/awesome-banking-tech) - A curated list of banking technologies and resources.
 - [awesome-bayes](https://github.com/hectormz/awesome-bayes) - A curated list of awesome Bayesian statistics blogs and resources.
 - [awesome-web-frontend](https://github.com/huogerac/awesome-web-frontend) - A curated list of awesome web frontend related resources 😎.
-- [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
 - [awesome-cybersecurity-learning-resources](https://github.com/jassics/awesome-cybersecurity-learning-resources) - Learning resources for cybersecurity including YouTube, GitHub, books, videos, courses, labs, articles etc. at one place.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [Awesome-Diffusion-based-SLAM](https://github.com/KwanWaiPang/Awesome-Diffusion-based-SLAM) - Paper Survey for Diffusion-based SLAM.